junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 If the face and whites of the eyes begin to get yellow (jaundiced) in the first day of life or after the fifth day, this is serious.
 Get medical help.
 Some yellow color between the second and fifth day of life is usually not serious.
 Give plenty of breast milk by spoon if necessary.
 Take off all the baby’s clothes and put him in bright light near a window (but not direct sunlight).

 • Feel the soft spot on top of the head (fontanel).
-See p.
-9.
+See [page 9](#page-9).

 IMPORTANT:

 If a baby has meningitis and dehydration at the same time, the soft spot may feel normal.
-Be sure to check for other signs of both dehydration (see p.
-151) and meningitis (see p.
-185).
+Be sure to check for other signs of both dehydration (see [page 151](#page-151)) and meningitis (see [page 185](#page-185)).

 • Watch the baby’s movements and expression on his face.
 Stiffness of the body or strange movements may be signs of tetanus, meningitis, or brain damage from birth.
 If, when the baby is touched or moved, the muscles of his face and body suddenly tighten, this could be tetanus.
-See if his jaw will open and check his knee reflexes (p.
-183).
+See if his jaw will open and check his knee reflexes ([page 183](#page-183)).

 If the soft spot is SUNKEN, the baby may be DEHYDRATED.